Properties of globular clusters formed in dark matter mini-halos: Methods

-where the suffix ``host'' stands for the Fornax dSph, in our case.
-For the system composed of GC stars plus DM particles (i.e., GC$+$DM), we measure the total tidal radius in our simulations by taking into account the mass of both DM and stars in our calculation.
-In order to determine the bound particles of the DM and stellar components of GCs, we follow the procedure described in \citeauthor{2018MNRAS.475.4066V} (\citeyear{2018MNRAS.475.4066V}, see their section~2.3).
-We performed most of the data analysis with internal routines of the astrometry modelling code \balrogo\footnote{Code repository: \url{https://gitlab.com/eduardo-vitral/balrogo}.} \citep{Vitral21}.
-This includes fits of the surface density (and ellipticity), construction of dispersion profiles and sky projection.
+We performed most of the data analysis with internal routines of the astrometry modelling code \balrogo\footnote{Code repository: \\ \url{https://gitlab.com/eduardo-vitral/balrogo}.} \citep{Vitral21}.
+This includes fits of the surface density (and ellipticity), construction of velocity anisotropy and dispersion profiles, and sky projection.
 Whenever targeting these themes, we mention in detail how we proceeded to perform the analysis.